briquetech/ionic-brique-chatbot/README.md

 ## How to integrate

-Within your app, install this package by firing this command at the root folder of your app within command prompt
+Within your app, install the chatbot package by firing the following command at the root folder of your app.

 npm install ionic-brique-chatbot

-## How to plugin BRIQUE Chatbot in your Ionic 2 app
+## Integrate UMBRELLIUM Chatbot in your Ionic 2 app

-This is your app.module.ts.
+Make following changes to your app.module.ts.

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';